2025 Annual Potluck Picnic, Labor Sunday and Membership Dues Update

-With the exception of capital projects (such as our restoration of the Beaverkill Community Church and covered bridge), our annual expenses are low, with ongoing costs being mostly associated with the tools we use to communicate with the community (our email service and website).
-These costs will remain, and so we’d still encourage everyone to donate as you feel inclined.
-Donations can be made by sending a PayPal to contact@beaverkillfriends.org, or by check to our post office box at the address below.
+FOBC financially supports the Roscoe/Livingston Manor library, and local food pantry, but with the exception of capital projects (such as our restoration of the Beaverkill Community Church and covered bridge), our annual expenses are low, with ongoing costs being mostly associated with the tools we use to communicate with the community (our email service and website).
+These costs will remain, and so encourage everyone to donate as you feel inclined.
+Membership dues and Donations can be made by sending a PayPal to contact@beaverkillfriends.org, or by check to our post office box at the address below.

 We’ll also continue to use this list to spread the word about any upcoming opportunities to support specific projects that benefit our community (whether they are initiated by the Friends, or by other like-minded area organizations).